Felix Heide

-Felix Heide is a German computer scientist working primarily in the fields of computational imaging, computer vision, computer graphics, and deep learning.
-He is the head of the Princeton University Computational Imaging Lab and the Chief Technology Officer at Algolux.
+Felix Heide is a German-born computer scientist known for his work in the fields of computational imaging, computer vision, computer graphics and deep learning.
+He is an assistant professor at Princeton University and was the head of the Computational Imaging Lab.
+He serves as Head of Artificial Intelligence at Torc Robotics.
+Heide co-founded Algolux, a startup in computer vision technology for self-driving vehicles, which later merged with Torc Robotics.